sudoyashi/Joshis-Garage/_posts/2024-01-05-intothemegasquirt2.markdown

 #### 1. Crank position sensor

-We will be using the ABA's stock crank position sensor, this is referred to as the engine speed sensor in the Bentley manual.
-In the MegaSquirt manual, we are referencing 5.2.10 and section 6, combining the VR sensor with the ignition coil.
+As mentioned above in the(ABA ignition circuit)[https://www.sudoyashi.com/intothemegasquirt2#ignition-circuit], we will be using the ABA's stock crank position sensor, this is referred to as the engine speed sensor in the Bentley manual but I refer to it as the VR sensor.
+VR or variable reluctance produces a sine wave, which gets converted into a square wave by the ECU.
+More info on this can be read elsewhere discussing VR sensors (here)[https://www.msgpio.com/manuals/vr.htm].
+The MegaSquirt site is very tech heavy, it may take a few more websites to understand.
+In the (MS2V357 Hardware manual)[https://www.msextra.com/doc/pdf/MS2V357_Hardware-3.4.pdf], we are referencing 5.2.2 VR (magnetic sensor input), 5.2.10 Combined Ignition Module and section 6, combining the VR sensor with the existing ignition coil.

 #### 2. MAP Sensor